ikhlo/ikhlo/README.md

-## Hello everyone, I am Ikhlass.
-Nice to meet you! 👋
+## Nice to meet you! 👋 I am Ikhlass.

 ### I'm a Data Science, AI and Marketing student based in Paris, FRANCE. 🇫🇷